 The technology that’s enabling location intelligence

-This briefing explains how new, accessible sources of highly accurate location data are becoming available.
-It describes the applications that utilise them, including the Internet of Things, predictive analytics, virtual reality and the latest satellite technology.
+Here, we explain how new, accessible sources of highly accurate location data are becoming available.
+We describe the applications that utilise them, including the Internet of Things, predictive analytics, virtual reality and the latest satellite technology.
 Watch the video, then see the text and reference material for more detail.

 New 3D data sources

 New and highly accurate 3D data sources are becoming available, not just for large city centres, but also for rural and coastal areas.
 Most of this data is collected using a technique called LiDAR (Light Detection and Ranging).
 LiDAR sensors use lasers to measure the distances to objects very accurately.
 For example, HERE, a company that provides mapping and services to the automotive sector, is using car-mounted LiDAR sensors to create very detailed 3D road maps for use in self-driving cars.
 The sensors are also being used to create detailed interactive 3D maps of roadside features such as street furniture and building facades.